-- Commonly sought information on health department clients and services e.g., unduplicated count and number of visits across all programs-is not available. - There is not a common platform for clinic information services. - DPH worked with Gartner, Inc. to complete an assessment of our IT infrastructure which will be incorporated into a request for proposals for an Enterprise Care Management solution, to be released by the end of the year. - Enterprise Care Management encompasses statewide clinical management, EHR, WIC and WIC/EBT, billing, claiming/payment and reporting/analytics. - Funding for the initial phase has been made available from bonds.
+- Commonly sought information on health department clients and services e.g., unduplicated count and number of visits across all programs-is not available. - There is not a common platform for clinic information services. - DPH worked with Gartner, Inc. to complete an assessment of our IT infrastructure which will be incorporated into a request for proposals for an Enterprise Care Management solution, to be released by the end of the year. - Enterprise Care Management encompasses statewide clinical management, EHR, WIC and WIC/EBT, billing, claiming/payment and reporting/analytics. - Funding for the initial phase will be available in FY 2016.